Parrottrek Journal 2007

 Sean's car, went to dinner and then racing.
 The go-karts are quite low to the ground so you feel pretty safe, but a couple of the corners are very sharp, and the

 flooring is painted concrete which makes for some slick roads when you take a hairpin turn a little too quick.
-No worries we all had one lots of safety gear,
+No worries we all had on lots of safety gear,

 including a Haans Device so when we hit the walls you could hardly feel it.
 In the first race the guys were all pretty much head to head.
 As they came by me, not

-fastest lap.
-During the second race, which Kurt sat out, Sean and Frank were a bit ahead of me the whole time, but neck and neck to each other.
-On the second
+the fastest lap.
+During the second race, which Kurt sat out, Sean and Frank were a bit ahead of me the whole time, but neck and neck with each other.
+On the

-to the last lap Sean came around the sharpest corner a bit too fast and ended up sideways facing the on-coming traffic.
-Frank, being so close behind him, had
+second to the last lap Sean came around the sharpest corner a bit too fast and ended up sideways facing the on-coming traffic.
+Frank, being so close behind

-to slow down as well in order not to hit him head on, while I sailed right on by and managed to keep enough speed for the very last lap to stay just enough ahead
+him, had to slam on his brakes in order not to hit Sean head on, while I sailed right on by and managed to keep enough speed for the very last lap to stay just

-of them to get the checkered flag.
-Since Sean still had the fastest lap, and I the slowest at least it gave me a little bit of bragging rights.
+enough ahead of them to claim the checkered flag.
+Since Sean still had the fastest lap, and I the slowest, at least it gave me a little bit of bragging rights.

-of strategy because most of the time the ball you are aiming for is hiding behind two or three other balls.
-When this occurs you must then figure out how to
+quite a bit of strategy because most of the time the ball you are aiming for is hiding behind two or three other balls.
+When this occurs you must then figure out

-bounce the cue ball off different sides of the pool table in order to get your ball where you want it to go.
-This is where your math teacher's infamous words of
+how to bounce the cue ball off different sides of the pool table in order to get your ball where you want it to go.
+This is where your math teacher's infamous words

-"You really will use geometry in the real world" ring true.
+of "You really will use geometry in the real world" ring true.
 That's when Uncle Curt and his infinite pool knowledge came in handy.
-He would instruct each of us on
+He would instruct each of us

 goes in the opposite direction of where you attempted to tell it.
 I can think of a few more appropriate terms to call out, but 'miss cue' is much more family friendly.